 This letter from my husband in most affectionate terms pleads with me to appear around midnight to meet him in the Plum Pavilion.

-He further states that I am to send my reply to him only through Fanchette.
+He further states that I am to send my reply to him only through Fanchette, our clandestine go-between.
 Isn't that romantic?
+I blush with anticipation.

-I don't want to douse your flaming blushes with water, but as your dearest companion I must confess that I also received such a letter from your husband earlier today arranging a secret assignation this evening in the Cherry Pavilion.
+I don't want to douse your blushes with water, but as your dearest companion I must confess that I also received such a letter from your husband earlier today arranging a secret assignation this evening in the Cherry Pavilion.